khadas/khadas_docs/source/vim1/UpgradeViaUSBCable.md

 ## Upgrade On Windows
 ### Preparations
 * Download the [USB Upgrade Tool](https://dl.khadas.com/Tools/USB_Burning_Tool_v2.1.6.3_en.zip) and extract it.
-* Run `setup_v2.x.x.exe` to install the tool for upgrading your VIM:
+* Run `setup_v2.x.x.exe` to install the tool for upgrading your VIMs:
 	![Image of USB_Upgrade_Tool_Setup_V208](/images/vim1/usb_upgrade_tool_setup_v208.png)

 ### Upgrading Steps
 Make sure that you have installed the correct USB Upgrade Tool, then follow the steps below to upgrade:

-1. Open `USB_Burning_Tool_v2.x.x.exe`, click ‘File-->Import Image’ to chose an [image](https://dl.khadas.com/Firmware/) for your VIM.
+1. Open `USB_Burning_Tool_v2.x.x.exe`, click ‘File-->Import Image’ to chose an [image](https://dl.khadas.com/Firmware/) for your VIMs.
 To download third-party images, e.g. Voluminio: [VIM1](https://docs.khadas.com/vim1/FirmwareThirdparty.html) / [VIM2](https://docs.khadas.com/vim2/FirmwareThirdparty.html)
-2. Connect your VIM to your PC with a USB-C cable (VIM will power on automatically).
+2. Connect your VIMs to your PC with a USB-C cable (VIMs will power on automatically).
-3. Place your VIM into "Upgrade Mode":
+3. Place your VIMs into "Upgrade Mode":
 	* Long press the `Power` key without releasing.
 	* Short press `Reset` key and release it.
 	* Count to 10 seconds and release the `Power` key.
-4. If you have performed steps 2 and 3 correctly, your PC will automatically discover your VIM as a connected USB-device.
+4. If you have performed steps 2 and 3 correctly, your PC will automatically discover your VIMs as a connected USB-device.

 	Now all you need to do is to click the `Start` button of the tool and wait for upgrading to complete:
 	![Image of USB_Upgrade_Tool_Setup_V208](/images/vim1/usb_upgrade_tool_interface_v208.png)